skywall/nd013-c1-vision-starter/README.md

 #### Experiment 3 - Resnet model with resolution 1024x1024

 Based on fact, model perform bad on small bounding boxes, input image resolution increase might help.
 It was necessary to decrease batch size to 3 due to OOM (out of memory) exceptions in Colab Pro environment.
-This might make model training less stable (increase volatility), but it should not affect overall performance of the model.
+This might make model training less stable (increase volatility of loss function and metrics), but it should not affect overall performance of the model.

 | Config       | Value                                         |
 |--------------|-----------------------------------------------|